Dream Symbols Dictionary

 Water represents emotions and the subconscious.
 Calm water suggests inner peace, while turbulent water indicates emotional turmoil.

 Ask yourself: What is my current emotional state?
-Are there emotions I'm suppressing?

 Frequently Asked Questions